What will Montserrat be like if most seminars are online?

 Why is participation in Montserrat required for all first-year students?

 Montserrat gives every entering student a “jumpstart” on exploring intellectual life at Holy Cross.
 By participating in small, interdisciplinary seminars at the start of their college careers, students have the chance to interact closely with faculty, staff, and other students to create mentoring relationships that will grow stronger over their four years here.
 In addition to better integrating academic and social life, Montserrat provides intensive development in critical thinking and communication skills, and ensures that students are engaging with serious intellectual and moral questions early in their time at Holy Cross.
 These skills and intellectual experiences will enhance every student’s chosen course of study, no matter what their major or career goals.

 How do I choose my seminar?

-In late May, you will be sent a First-Year Student Guide that will include descriptions of Montserrat clusters and seminars.
-You begin by reviewing these descriptions and identifying several seminars that sound the most interesting to you, regardless of your academic or career plans.
+You will begin by reviewing Montserrat clusters and seminars.
+Please identify several seminars that sound the most interesting to you, regardless of your academic or career plans.
 Keep in mind that the clusters are interdisciplinary and attract students with different interests, goals, and potential majors.
-You will select six seminars that are interesting to you and indicate these preferences online in June.
-See online instructions.
+You will select six seminars that are interesting to you and indicate these preferences during registration.
 Keep in mind that you are not ranking these seminars.
-You will be enrolled in one of your six preferred seminars in late July.
+You will be enrolled in one of your six preferred seminars in early August.

 Is a seminar one yearlong course or two separate, one-semester courses?